SNDAN

 various programs behind the scenes.
 This facility is not directly reproducible

-using the Windows Console, as it is not possible under MSDOS to obtain
+using the Windows DOS Console, as it is not possible under MSDOS to obtain

 parameters from the user, using batch files.
 The main consequence